s1lvaj/degoogle/README.md

 # Why degoogle your life?

-Take control of your software.
-There are opensource alternatives.

-Tech is supposed to be a helpful tool, also allowing us to consume content, but always as a means to
+This repository serves as a guide to degoogle your life.
+This act serves to take control of your software, choosing better (and sometime opensource) alternatives.
+Technology is supposed to be a helpful tool, also allowing us to consume content, but always as a means to serve and enrich our lives, NEVER in order overwhelm us and consider our life and attention as a market niche to be explored.

-Information to degoogle and have more control over your tech.

-This is not about "having something to hide", it's about the right to privacy.

 ## 1. Browser and Search Engine

 Don't use Google Chrome or Edge.
 Firefox is a great alternative, as well as Brave.
 An adblocker is also crucial.
 Navigating the internet without an adblocker is like crossing the street without looking to both sides.
 Ads are mostly malware, so you need to be safe.

 Then go to your browser settings and change the default search engine to something like duckduckgo, instead of google.
+It can also help to tell your browser to delete all your cookies, history and data every time you close it.

 Some 5 minutes are enough to do this.